julianoterres/marvel-app-swift-mvp-architecture/README.md

 	git init
-	git remote add origin git@gitlab.com:julianoterres/marvel.git
+	git remote add origin git@gitlab.com:julianoterres/ios-app-marvel.git
 	git fetch
 	git checkout master

 ## Setup project

-To you to setup the project with all dependencies that is necessary to that the project working correct, just you execute the file setup.sh with command below
+To you to setup the project with all dependencies that is necessary to that the project working correct, just you execute the file setup.sh with command below.

 	sh setup.sh